alien4cloud/alien4cloud.github.io/documentation/2.0.0/orchestrators/kubernetes/kubernetes_walkthrough.markdown

 For this example, we'll use the [08-nodecellar-mongo-hybrid](https://github.com/alien4cloud/samples/tree/master/org/alien4cloud/doc/kube/topology/08-nodecellar-mongo-hybrid) topology.

 In this example, we'll connect a container to an external service: the Nodecellar will connect to a Mongo database that is deployed onto a classical VM (a container/VM hybrid topology).
-The modifier will create a slector less service in front of the Mongo
+The modifier will create a [selector less service](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors) in front of the Mongo.

 ![Topology](../../images/kubernetes_walkthrough/08-nodecellar-mongo-hybrid-topology.png){: style="width: 500px; margin: 0 auto"}